+Figure 1: Spectra extraction from hyperspectral images.
+Visualization of the procedure carried out in each sepal.

 2.2.3.
 Data analysis

-A chemometric analysis was conducted with the aim of calibrating and validating models to predict the degree of fungal infection in tomatoes as observed by specialists after 4 days of germination.
+A chemometric analysis was conducted with the aim of calibrating and validating models to predict the susceptibility to fungal infection in tomatoes according to their degree of disease as observed by specialists after 4 days of germination.
 This analysis was done using R version 4.2.1 (2022-06-23) and involved the following steps:

+Data Visualization

-DataFirst of all, the data set was plot to have a first appreciation of the shape of the data, observe its clarity, signal-to-noise ratio, presence of obvious outliers, baseline, etc.
+First of all, the data set was plot to have a first appreciation of the shape of the data, observe its clarity, signal-to-noise ratio, presence of obvious outliers, baseline, etc.

-Exploration
+Data Exploration and Outlier Removal

 Exploratory analysis was carried out at sepal and variety level using Principal Component Analysis (PCA) {Fearn, 2016 #24}.

 A.1.
-Pixel Level.
+Sepal Level.
 PCA was applied over all the pixels for a given sepal.
 In order to detect outlier pixels, Mahalanobis distances were computed between the individual projection of each score value onto the model and the center of the model.
 The identification of outliers was determined based on a specified confidence level (0.95), indicating the probability that a data point lies within a certain range.
 The cutoff for Mahalanobis distances was employed as a threshold, beyond which data samples were classified as outliers.
 The confidence level played a crucial role in controlling the sensitivity of the outlier detection, with higher confidence levels leading to more stringent criteria for identifying outliers.

-The outliers were removed, the remaining pixels averaged, and the tables were finally reassembled according to their labels (see Table 1).
+The outliers were removed, the remaining pixels averaged, and the datasets were finally reassembled according to their labels (see Table 1).

 Table 1: Description of the dimensionality of the initial and final datasets before and after averaging spectra that belonged to the same sepal.